w3c/wai-presentations2all/index.md

 There are guidelines for web pages that you can use to help determine sufficient contrast &mdash; even though the medium is different.
 See [Color contrast guidelines](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast7.html) and [evaluation tools](http://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast7.html#visual-audio-contrast7-resources-head).
 Use appropriate background and text colors.
 Some suggest when presenting in a light room, to display dark text on a light background.
 And when presenting in a darkened room, to display light text on a dark background.
 Ensure that the weight of text is sufficient (for example, bold).

-While the medium is different, web page guidelines may help determine sufficient contrast.
-Refer Use appropriate background and text colors.
-Some suggest when presenting in a light room to display dark text on a light background.
-When presenting in a darkened room to display light text on a dark background.
-Ensure that the weight of text is sufficient (for example, bold).

 ### Make provided material accessible {#expres}

 If you are giving participants material, make it accessible.
 See [provide accessible material](#material) above.
 An [example of presentation material provided in both presentation format and web format (HTML and CSS)](http://www.w3.org/WAI/presentations/WCAG20_benefits/) is linked from the top of the page after "The Benefits of WCAG 2 presentation is available in 2 formats:".